DarkAssassin23/Server_Connect/README.md

 connections.
 - As of version 2.0, any new software updates can be downloaded and installed through the CLI itself without having to download and install a new version yourself
+- As of version 3.0, this software also has support to send Wake-on-LAN signals to connections

 ---------